massdriver-cloud/docs/docs/bundles/09-walkthrough.md

 ### Update Terraform to Use Parameters

 Now that we have variables in our terraform, let’s use them.
-Re-open the `main.tf` file and update the terraform to look like the section below.
+Re-open the `main.tf` file and update the terraform to look like the section below:

 ```hcl title="src/main.tf"
 resource "aws_sns_topic" "main" {